jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Presets_management.md

 - _reset all presets_ (reset all presets at once.
 This will erase all your customizations to return to the original state.)

-- _Reload Presets List_ (This feature can be useful when you import new presets previously exported)
+- _Reload Presets List_ (This feature can be useful when you import new presets previously exported to recharg the new one)

 ### The "New", "Delete" and "Edit" buttons
 ![Image](../../../images/presets_manager_buttons.png)